DanielTBonn/collectors-connect/USERSTORY.md

 # USER STORY

-As a collector who enjoys
+As a collector of special objects, I want to be able to store my collection(s) and see what other collectors are collecting, so that I can connect with a larger community of collectors.

 ## ACCEPTANCE CRITERIA